vamshop/vamshop-core/Blocks/readme.md

-# Croogo/Blocks Plugin
+# Vamshop/Blocks Plugin

-This repository is a **read-only** split of the main Croogo code.
+This repository is a **read-only** split of the main Vamshop code.

 # Documentation